 The Final Word On Sleep Cycles

-Developing a better understanding of your sleep cycles is essential for adopting a sleep-wake schedule that is optimal for your body.
-By ensuring that your body is able to obtain adequate rest each night, you’ll set yourself up for feeling good and being more productive in work and everyday life.
+Developing a better understanding of one’s sleep cycles is essential for adopting a sleep-wake schedule that is optimal for the body.
+By ensuring that the body is able to obtain adequate rest each night, people will set themselves up for feeling good and being more productive in work and everyday life.

 Featured image: NATNN/Shutterstock